 Memory loss and dementia: grants and benefits

-Turn2us may also be able to help you find benefits and grants.
-On its page, you can gain access to welfare benefits, charitable grants and other financial help.
-The site has an online calculator, which you can use to check your benefits entitlement quickly and easily.
-There is also a grants search tool, which can answer all of your questions regarding eligibility and the application process.
+Turn2us.
+With its different tools and calculators, this site can help you find benefits and grants.
+These allow you to check your entitlements quickly and easily.
+There is also a grant search tool, which can answer all your questions regarding eligibility and the application process.
 You can even filter results on both tools based on specific criteria, including religion, health condition, nationality, occupation, family situation or other issues.
 The Alzheimer's and welfare benefits section of the site may be especially helpful if you have Alzheimer's disease.